swarnat/vtigerCRM-EventHandler/README.md

 vtigerCRM-EventHandler
 ======================

+**For the Version of VtigerCRM 6.x please switch to Branch vtiger6.**

 This Extension will implement a improved Version of Eventhandling in vtigerCRM 5.40.
 **It isn't compatible to earlier/later vtigerCRM versions!**